TechnologyBrewery/habushu/README.md

 #### testDirectory ####

-Folder in which Python test files are located - should align with Poetry's project structure conventions.
+Folder in which Python test files are located - should align with standard project structure conventions.
 Developers will typically **not** modify this property but is made available for customization to support unanticipated scenarios.

 Default: `${project.basedir}/tests`